-No. Shutdowns and downtime are a concept of the past.
-Our technicians work around your operations and your staff.
-Of course, certain activities will require uninterrupted access to your work area, such as applying an anti-static finish to the floor for instance.
-If however, you require a post construction clean, we can discuss that in our data center cleaning consultation.
+No. Shutdowns and downtime are a thing of the past.
+Our technicians work around your operations and staff.
+Of course, certain activities will require uninterrupted access to your work area, such as applying an anti-static finish to the floor, for instance.
+If, however, you require a post construction clean, we can discuss that in our data center cleaning consultation.

-The human body is the number one source of contamination.
-Dandruff, dead skin flakes, hair, body oils, make-up residue, bacteria and germs are just some of the many forms of contamination humans introduce to the data center environment every time they walk through the door.
+The human body is the number one source of data center contamination.
+Dandruff, dead skin flakes, hair, body oils, makeup residue, bacteria and germs are just some of the many forms of contaminations humans introduce to data centers each time they enter.

-Transferred soil from outside environments: Carpet fibers, dirt, bacteria from hallway and bathroom floors, food particles, and chemical residues from carpet and hard floor cleaning chemicals and finishes are brought in on the soles of shoes and wheels of carts, are also common sources of contamination.
+Soil transferred from outside environments: carpet fibers, dirt, bacteria and chemical residues from hallway and bathroom floors, food particles, and cleaning chemicals and finishes brought in on the soles of shoes and the wheels of carts, are also common sources of contamination.

-Metallic Particles: Worn air conditioning parts, metal shavings, electrical re-wiring debris, raised floor tiles, heating ducts, vibration from HVAC and computer units, printers, and friction from moving parts on equipment are all causes for metal particles to be released into the ambient air and subfloor plenum.
-If you picture the structure of your access floor system, it’s generally a metal bottomed pan (or at least metal tile edge) sitting on a metal grid and pedestal system.
+Metallic particles: Worn air conditioning parts, metal shavings, electrical rewiring debris, raised floor tiles, heating ducts, vibrations from HVAC and computer units, printers, zinc whiskers, and friction from moving parts on equipment are all causes for metal particles to be released into the ambient air and subfloor plenum.
+If you picture the structure of your access floor system, it’s generally a metal-bottomed pan (or at least metal tile edge) sitting on a metal grid and pedestal system.
 The floor is under constant vibration caused by the computer cabinets and CRAC units.
-That vibration causes a constant breakdown of the metal and releases tiny metal fragments into the subfloor plenum (often referred to as ferrous metals).
+That vibration causes an eventual breakdown of the metal and releases tiny metal fragments into the subfloor plenum (often referred to as ferrous metals).

 What causes zinc whiskers?

-How often should you replace a data centre floor?
+How often should you replace a data center floor?

-What is the difference between a quantum tile and a perforated tile?
+What’s the difference between a Quantum Tile and a perforated tile?

-A Quantum Tile, or better known as a Quantum Air Tile will direct air from the plenum to a certain direction.
-The perforated tile simply as a perforated surface that allows air to come from the plenum directly upwards rather than a certain direction.
+A Quantum Tile, or better known as a Quantum Air Tile will direct air from the plenum in a specific direction whereas a perforated tile simply allows air to come from the plenum directly upwards.

 What is a blanking panel?